 If you plan to road trip, consider driving on the weekends so you’re in your location and set up with wifi during the workweek.
 Also consider going in the off-season, which for most destinations would be spring and fall to get the best deals.
 This of course depends on your destination but can help lessen crowds as well as save on cost.

-If both parents will be working and childcare is needed, alternating working and time-off with a spouse can be helpful or working part of the time in the evenings.
-Distance learning from the road may also lend itself to working around class call times and then exploring in the off times.
+If both parents will be working and childcare is needed, alternating working and time-off with a partner can be helpful or working part of the time in the evenings.

 3. Pack smart for your work-cation trip with kids